 - Add, move, delete, and rename elements.

-- See which layers have features such as an animation, action, data binding, or events.
+- Note which layers have features such as an animation, action, data binding, comments, or events.

-- Search for something in Layers, such as some text, the type of element/block, or any name you gave the layer.
+- Search for a specific layer, such as some text, the type of element, or any name you gave the layer.

 To rename a layer, open the Layers tab, double-click on the layer, and enter the new name.
 Name layers to represent what's inside to help you keep track of what each element does, and to find an element on a page if your page is long or complex.
 For long or complex pages, use the search to find layers by name or content.